|Department:||Theater and Dance

 |Resources:||African American Studies Program|

-Tanya Wideman-Davis is the Co-Artistic Director of Wideman/Davis Dance and is currently on faculty as an Associate Professor at The University of South Carolina.
-Tanya has had an extensive and exciting career as a dancer, choreographer and teacher.
-Most recently, Ms. Wideman-Davis completed her Master of Fine Arts from Hollins University/ADF (2012).
+Tanya Wideman-Davis is the Co-Director of Wideman Davis Dance and is on faculty as an Associate Professor at The University of South Carolina in the Department of Theatre and Dance and The African American Studies Program.
+With an extensive career as a dancer, choreographer, and teacher, Tanya completed her Master of Fine Arts from Hollins University/ADF (2012).
+She continues to perform, research, choreograph, teach, and collaborate.